D. Jacques Smith

 - Representation of a large public hospital in the resolution of a $70 million False Claims Act and Stark Law litigation in United States ex rel.
 Reilly v.
 North Broward Hospital District (USDC SD Fla.)

-- Representation of a proton therapy center in a False Claims Act, Stark Law, and Anti-Kickback Statute investigation in United States ex. rel.
+- Representation of two proton therapy centers in a False Claims Act, Stark Law, and Anti-Kickback Statute investigation in United States ex. rel.
 Ward v.
 ProCure Management (USDC WD Ok.)

 - Served as lead counsel in the ongoing patient assistance program investigation (DOJ; USDC D. Mass)

-- Representation of multiple pharmaceutical companies in ongoing pricing dispute in State of Louisiana v.
+- Representation of multiple pharmaceutical companies in pricing disputes in State of Louisiana v.
 Abbott Laboratories, et al. (19th Judicial District; Court of Appeals First Circuit (LA))

 - Representation of a pharmaceutical company in a False Claims Act litigation in United States, ex rel.
 Conrad v.
 Actavis Mid-Atlantic, et al. (USDC D. Mass)

 - Representation of a hospital in four False Claims Act Cases where its former General Counsel brought suit (Sup.
 Ct.
 Cal.; USDC ND Cal.)

 - Representation of a major hospital in connection with a proposed Government audit and complex administrative subpoena (USDC ED Pa.; 3rd Cir.)

 - Representation of a major urban hospital in connection with a False Claims Act case (USDC DDC)